The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Design-Based Inference Framework

 We assume that for each unit $i \in [n]$, the two contrastive interventions result in different exposures, i.e. $d_i(\zonei) \neq d_i(\zzeroi)$.
 This assumption is essentially without loss of generality: for units satisfying $d_i(\zonei) = d_i(\zzeroi)$, the individual treatment effect is zero under the arbitrary neighborhood interference model so they do not contribute to the aggregated treatment effect and thus no estimation is required for these units.
 Indeed, all relevant causal estimands satisfy this assumption.

-In this paper, we construct experimental designs which are specifically tailored to estimate a particular causal estimand which has the contrastive form given above.
-While this captures many causal estimands of interest, this does rule out certain causal estimands, particularly those where the individual effects are defined as an average with respect to an auxiliary measure.
+In this paper, we focus on constructing experimental designs which are specifically tailored to estimate a particular causal estimand which has the contrastive form given above.
+In Section~\suppref{sec:extention-to-marginal-effects} of the supplement, we extend the methods proposed in this paper to the broader class of marginalized contrastive effects, where the individual effects are defined as an average with respect to two distinct auxiliary measure, i.e. $\ate = (1/n) \sum_{i=1}^n \Esub{e \sim \mathcal{D}_{i,1}}{y_i(e)} - \Esub{e \sim \mathcal{D}_{i,0}}{y_i(e)}$.
 These types of estimands arise in policy learning \citep{Athey2021Policy}, where the effect to be estimated is an average outcome under a randomized policy, as well as causal inference under misspecified exposure mappings \citep{Saevje2023Misspecified}, where the estimand of interest is the individual effect marginalized over the experimental design.
-While we suspect that our proposed design may be extended to these estimands, it is beyond the scope of the current paper.